Planetable/Planet/Technotes/PlanetInternalLinks.md

 ### Redirection Types

 Planet links will be redirect to the planet if:
-  - The planet is mine
+  - The planet is mine or followed
-  - The planet is a following planet
   - The planet is not currently selected

 Planet links will promote a following if: